top of page

 MARCONI-RCA WIRELESS MUSEUM

-INTRODUCTION: In 1914, radio pioneer Guglielmo Marconi’s company built a wireless receiving station here paired with a transmitting station in Marion, Massachusetts intended to provide commercial point-to-point radio service between the United States and Norway.
+PRESERVING MARITIME RADIO HISTORY: In 1914, radio pioneer Guglielmo Marconi’s company built a wireless receiving station here paired with a transmitting station in Marion, Massachusetts intended to provide commercial point-to-point radio service between the United States and Norway.
 Following World War One and with the intervention of the US government, Marconi’s American assets were acquired by the newly formed Radio Corporation of America.
-By 1921, RCA’s Chatham station with call sign WCC was in full operation, but now for maritime ship-to-shore service.
-It would soon become the largest U.S. coastal station.
-The campus of 10 original buildings on 11.3 acres has been preserved by the Town of Chatham as the Marconi-RCA National Register Historic District, and the original Operating Building is now home to our museum.
+By 1921, RCA’s Chatham station was in full operation, but now for maritime ship-to-shore service with call sign WCC.
+It would soon become the busiest US coast station.
+The campus, comprising 10 original buildings on 11.3 acres, has been preserved by the Town of Chatham as the Marconi-RCA National Register Historic District.

 During your visit, take a few minutes to browse the unique items in our Museum Shop.

-Before you leave take a walk up the Antenna Field Trail, the museum’s free outdoor gallery.
-The trail is a winding path through the flora and fauna of Cape Cod with interpretive signs describing the station’s antennas and history.
-Some of the antennas are scaled replicas of the originals, actively used by amateur radio operators to communicate around the world.
-The Antenna Field Trail is open year ‘round during daylight hours.
+BEFORE YOU LEAVE: Take a walk up the Antenna Field Trail, the museum’s outdoor gallery, open year-round during daylight hours.
+It is a winding path through the flora and fauna of Cape Cod with interpretive signs describing the station’s antennas and history.
+Some of the antennas are scaled replicas of the originals, actively used today by the museum’s amateur radio operators to communicate around the world.

 bottom of page